-6.6.5 There is potential for additional recreational pressure having adverse effects on the populations of Annex 1 (Merlin and Peregrine Falcon) and regularly occurring migratory birds (Golden Plover, Curlew) within the North Pennine Moors SPA.
-However, this is likely to be of a lesser scale than the potential recreational pressure on the South Pennine Moors SPA, due in part to the limited number of car parks and access points onto the SPA in the vicinity of settlements within the Bradford area.
-Further visitor survey is needed to determine patterns of recreational use of the North Pennine Moors SPA by residents of Bradford district.
-In the absence of this further information it cannot be concluded that the proposed development within the Core Strategy will not have an adverse effect on the population, range and habitat of important bird species within the North Pennine Moors SPA.
+- 7.6.5 Addingham (with 200 dwellings proposed) is approximately 2km from the North Pennine Moors SPA, and Ilkley (with 800 dwellings proposed) is around 2.5km from the SPA.
+Visitor survey data collected on the South Pennine Moors indicates that 75% Bradford residents travel up to 5km to reach the site, but equivalent data is not available for the North Pennine Moors.
+There is potential for additional recreational pressure to have adverse effects on the populations of Annex 1 (Merlin and Peregrine Falcon) and regularly occurring migratory birds (Golden Plover, Curlew) within the North Pennine Moors SPA.
+However, this is likely to be of a much lesser scale than increased recreation on the South Pennine Moors SPA, due to the limited number of car parks and access points onto the SPA in the vicinity of settlements within the Bradford area. - 7.6.6 The Core Strategy has responded to this risk within policy SC8 which requires residential developments within up to 7km of the South Pennine Moors SPA to provide or contribute to additional natural greenspace for recreation.
+This zone would also include all residential development within Bradford district which could contribute towards increasing recreational pressure within the North Pennine Moors SPA.
+It is concluded that there will not be an adverse effect on this SPA as a consequence of the proposed development in the Core Strategy.

-6.6.6 It seems improbable that there would be a significant increase in path erosion and loss of habitat from proposed development in the Core Strategy on the North Pennine Moors SPA.
+7.6.7 It seems improbable that there would be a significant increase in path erosion and loss of habitat from proposed development in the Core Strategy on the North Pennine Moors SPA.
 This is due to the limited availability of access to the SPA from settlements within the Bradford area, the distance between the SPA and the Bradford settlements and the presence of alternative more accessible moorlands within the South Pennines SPA/SAC.
-However, until data on visitor access patterns to the North Pennine Moors has been obtained, it cannot be concluded that there will not be an adverse effect on this SPA as a consequence of the proposed development in the Core Strategy.
+It is concluded that there will not be an adverse effect on this SPA as a consequence of the proposed development in the Core Strategy.

-6.6.7 It has been shown from studies on both lowland heathlands and the Pennine moors that fire risk is significantly increased where these sites are close to urban areas, where young people are concentrated and at times of day and periods of the year when young people are likely to have access to these heaths and moors.
+7.6.8 It has been shown from studies on both lowland heathlands and the Pennine moors that fire risk is significantly increased where these sites are close to urban areas, where young people are concentrated and at times of day and periods of the year when young people are likely to have access to these heaths and moors.
 In all these respects the North Pennine Moors are unlikely to be used by new residents within the Bradford district and it is concluded that there is no significant risk of fire to the North Pennine Moors SPA as a consequence of the proposed development in the Core Strategy.

-6.6.8 It is unlikely that these impacts will have an adverse effect on the SPA bird populations, their range or the habitats they use.
+7.6.9 It is unlikely that these impacts will have an adverse effect on the SPA bird populations, their range or the habitats they use.

-6.6.9 It is unlikely that dog fouling will have an adverse effect on the SPA bird populations, their range or the habitats they use.
+7.6.10 It is unlikely that dog fouling will have an adverse effect on the SPA bird populations, their range or the habitats they use.

-6.6.10 It is unlikely that there will be an adverse effect on bird populations from an urbanisation of the bird fauna associated with the proposed new development as this will all be at least 2km from the SPA boundary.
+7.6.11 It is unlikely that there will be an adverse effect on bird populations from an urbanisation of the bird fauna associated with the proposed new development as this will all be at least 2km from the SPA boundary.

-6.6.11 It is unlikely that cat predation will have an adverse effect on the SPA bird populations, their range or the habitats they use.
+7.6.12 It is unlikely that cat predation will have an adverse effect on the SPA bird populations, their range or the habitats they use.

-6.7 Overall Assessment against the Conservation Objective of North Pennine Moors SPA
+Overall Assessment against the Conservation Objective of North Pennine Moors SPA